GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 Note: version 2.0.0 is marked by some breaking changes, please be aware of them.
 [2.0.0 update](changelog/v-2.0.0.md)

 > 🚀 To see global functional injection 🚀 in action and feel how easy and efficient it is, please refer to this tutorial [Global function injection from A to Z](https://github.com/GIfatahTH/states_rebuilder/wiki/functional_injection_form_a_to_z/00-functional_injection)
+> 🚀 To see how to navigate and show dialogs, menus, bottom sheets and snackBars without BuildContext, please refer to this document [**Navigate and show dialogs, menus, bottom sheets and snackBars without `BuildContext`**](https://github.com/GIfatahTH/states_rebuilder/wiki/side_effects_without_buildContext)

 To start using `states_rebuilder`, just start writing your business logic in a separate class.